-Section 12304 of Title 10 U.S.C. permits the President to authorize the involuntary activation of members of the Selected Reserve and the Individual Ready Reserve for a period up to 365 consecutive days.
-Under this authority, up to 200,000 members of the Selected Reserve and the Individual Ready Reserve mobilization category-a sub-component of the Individual Ready Reserve that is currently not being used-may serve on active duty at one time.
+Title 10, Section 12304 of the United States Code permits the President to authorize the involuntary activation of members of the Selected Reserve and the Individual Ready Reserve for a period up to 365 consecutive days.
+62 Under this authority, up to 200,000 members of the Selected Reserve and the Individual Ready Reserve mobilization category-a sub-component of the Individual Ready Reserve that is currently not being used63-may serve on active duty at one time.
 The President may activate reservists under this provision of law without approval from Congress; however, he is required to notify Congress within 24 hours of such an action.
-This authority was used to mobilize reservists during the early part of the Persian Gulf War (1990-1991), during the intervention in Haiti (1994-1996), during the Bosnian peacekeeping mission (1995-2004), during
+This authority was used to mobilize reservists during: